reubenjosephjohn/android-event-lottery-management/README.md

 ## Features

 ## Wiki Page
-This wiki page contains everything you need to know about our app, including storyboards, work planning, and more.
+This [wiki]((https://github.com/CMPUT301F24T63/lucky-omelet/wiki) page contains everything you need to know about our app, including storyboards, work planning, and more.
 Take a look for more details!
-[WIKI HOME](https://github.com/CMPUT301F24T63/lucky-omelet/wiki)
-We also have a project planning Kanban board, to see all of the issues in progress.
-[Project Board](https://github.com/orgs/CMPUT301F24T63/projects/1)
+We also have a project planning [Kanban board](https://github.com/orgs/CMPUT301F24T63/projects/1), to see all of the issues in progress.

 ## License